Could personalised nutrition be the next big disruptor after plant-based meat?

 The personalised nutrition market could be worth as much as $64bn by 2040

-In an attempt to size the future potential of the personalised nutrition market, we have conducted a scenario analysis across selected packaged food categories we deem most at risk of cannibalisation from a further expansion of the market.
+In an attempt to identify the potential size of the personalised nutrition market, we have conducted a scenario analysis across selected packaged food categories we deem most at risk of cannibalisation from a further expansion of the market.
 Our base case is that personalised nutrition will generate annual revenues of $1.3bn by 2025, rising in an upside case to as high as $64bn by 2040.

 Which sectors could play a role in the expansion of personalised nutrition?